-- In international first class, you have to consider the cultures of others.
+- In international first / business class, you have to consider the cultures of others.
 What might not be offensive to you may be offensive to the people sitting across the aisle from you.
-Chances are, if you’re in an international first class cabin, you’re flying with people from other parts of the world.
-Don’t be a selfish douchebag.
+Have some respect.
+More importantly, don’t be a selfish douchebag.

 First class etiquette TLDR: No matter whether you’re flying domestic or international, it’ll be a much better experience for all by acting (and looking) like a respectable and decent human being.
 Dress nice, don’t drink too much, and for the love of all that is holy: leave the Daisy Duke’s at home.